soneight/sonogram/README.md

 # SONOGRAM
-> Programming language compiler written in C++17 that translates its source code to C++17 and NASM assembly.
+> Programming language compiler written in C++17 that translates its source code to C++17.